DimaZeland/Java-Software-Engineer/12-Spring/01-spring-beginner/README.md

 ### ⚙️ The project uses:

-- Java SE 11 (for distributing a portable code for desktops and servers)
+- Java SE 11 LTS (for distributing a portable code for desktops and servers)
 - Apache Maven (project build system)
 - MySQL database
+- C3P0 (a JDBC Connection pooling / Statement caching library)
 - Hibernate ORM Framework (for mapping an object-oriented domain model to a relational database)
+- Hibernate Validator (sets validation rules using annotations over class fields)
 - Apache Tomcat (web server and servlet container)
 - Jakarta Servlet (to process requests to the web server via the client-server protocol HTTP/S)
 - Java Server Pages (to create dynamic web pages)